 Need some inspiration?
-Check out some examples of compelling subject lines they shared for end-of-year fundraising in 2018.
+Check out some examples of compelling subject lines they shared for end-of-year fundraising success.

 Another place to get a quick win for online fundraising is your donation page.
 Do you know your donation page conversion rate?
 It's the percentage of page visitors who complete their donation.
 If you don't, get that info now!
 We'll wait.